divadde/AMOD-Benchmark/README.md

-# AMOD Benchmark — Attribute-Meaning Ontology Discovery
+# ABCU Benchmark — Aspect-Based Column Understanding

-**AMOD (Attribute-Meaning Ontology Discovery)** is a benchmark created for the homonymous paper introducing this novel task.
+**ABCU (Aspect-Based Column Understanding)** is a benchmark created for the homonymous paper introducing this novel task.
-AMOD focuses on the **semantic interpretation of table attributes**, aiming to uncover what each column represents in the real world and how its values are expressed, aggregated, or related to others.
+ABCU focuses on the **semantic interpretation of table attributes**, aiming to uncover what each column represents in the real world and how its values are expressed, aggregated, or related to others.

 ---

 ## 🧩 Overview

-Unlike traditional column-type annotation tasks, AMOD provides **fine-grained semantic statements** for each attribute, describing its meaning across multiple conceptual facets.
+Unlike traditional column-type annotation tasks, ABCU provides **fine-grained semantic statements** for each attribute, describing its meaning across multiple conceptual facets.
 All annotations have been **produced and reviewed by human annotators**, ensuring semantic precision and interpretability.

 The benchmark allows researchers to evaluate and develop systems capable of generating or verifying human-understandable statements about table attributes — a core step for data understanding and schema-level AI reasoning.